 - Statistics 1210 Introductory Statistics

 - Elective Philosophy 1010, 1020 or any course at the 2000 plus level in the Faculty of Arts

 - Writing Intensive Course

 - An approved general elective at the 2000 plus level

-- In order for any student to advance to the next semester of the program, the student must obtain a grade of at least 70% in all QEH-designated courses taken in the previous semester.
+- In order for any student to advance to the next semester of the program, the student must obtain a grade of at least 70% in each RAD-designated course taken in the previous semester.

-- Once admitted to the program, students must complete all of the required Radiography (QEH) courses in the following three academic years.
+- Once admitted to the program, students must complete all of the required Radiography (RAD) courses in the following three academic years.
 Any exceptions are by special permission of the Dean.